kgorbell/Theory-Of-Computation/objectives/computability/README.md

 ## Exercises

 * Where do you see boolean algebra used in JavaScript?
+In Boolean values TRUE and FALSE, and the logical operators AND, OR and NOT.

 * What are some examples of logical symbols in JavaScript?
+||, ==, !=, &&

 * The Analytical Engine was never constructed.
 Why not?
+Lack of funding